lancegatlin/typemax/README.md

 with only single character chords (i.e. without using multi-character chords (MCC)).
 Since there are less keys than letters, many letters are assigned to single key chords (1KC) but other letters must be assigned to two key chords (2KC).
 Generally, more frequently used (MFU) letters are assigned to 1KC and less frequently used (LFU) letters are assigned to 2KC.
-However, this rule is weighed against a full set of optimizations as outlined below.
+However, this rule is weighed against a full set of optimizations as outlined in [basic layout design](https://github.com/lancegatlin/typemax/blob/master/basic_layout_design.md).

 Note: See http://norvig.com/mayzner.html for letter & bigram frequencies